About the Program

 Please note that prices are subject to change without notice.
 Please ensure you have read the Love Volunteers Terms and Conditions & Refund Policy.

-All arrivals into Thailand are required to quarantine for 15 days.
-Quarantine must be in an Alternative State Quarantine (ASQ) facility and is at the travellers own cost.
+All arrivals into Thailand are required to quarantine in an Alternative State Quarantine (ASQ) facility, at the travellers own cost.
+The duration is currently 14 days for arrivals after May 6th but subject to change.

 A negative RT-PCR COVID test taken no more than 72 hours prior to arrival.